esentri/domainlifecycles/dlc-spring-boot-autoconfig/readme.md

 # DLC Spring Boot Autoconfig

-The DLC Spring Boot Autoconfig module provides comprehensive automatic configuration for Spring Boot applications using the Domain Lifecycles (DLC) framework.
+This DLC Spring Boot Autoconfig module provides comprehensive automatic configuration for Spring Boot 4 applications using the Domain Lifecycles (DLC) framework.
 This module significantly simplifies the integration of various DLC components by providing sensible defaults and a unified configuration strategy.

 ## Overview